 Another Edith, from his father’s second marriage, was married to Otto I of East Francia, later of the Holy Roman Empire.
 Edgifu married Charles the Simple of West Francia and Eadhild married Hugh the Great, Duke of the Franks.
 Aethelstan did not marry or have issues himself which has led to speculation that he made a promise about the succession passing to his half brothers during his reign.

-Scotland and Wales Bow To Him
+Scotland and Wales Bow To Athelstan in England

-Enjoying his power, in 934 he launched an invasion on Scotland in an attempt to seize the throne.
+Enjoying his power, in 934 he launched an invasion of Scotland in an attempt to seize the throne.
 The Scots, ruled by Constantine II of Scotland (c.874-952), fought back as the general sentiment was one of ensuring independence from English rule.
 In 937 the Scottish launched a counterattack which Aethelstan and his soldiers suppressed.
 Constantine II was forced to submit to the King of the English’s will.
-The five Welsh kings acknowledged Aethelstan as the more powerful ruler and paid financial tributes to him to keep his favour.
+The five Welsh kings acknowledged Aethelstan as the more powerful ruler and paid financial tributes to him to keep his favor.

 Whilst still at the height of his powers and only in his forties, Aethelstan died in Gloucester in October 939 and was buried at Malmesbury Abbey in 941 as he had wished.
 The abbey was a monastery for Benedictine monks founded by his 7th-century ancestor Aldhelm of Wessex, known in Latin as Aldhelmus Malmesberiensis.
 Aldhelm was proclaimed a saint after his death with 25th May as his saint’s day.

 Aethelstan was succeeded by Edmund I (921-946), his half-brother through Edward the Elder’s third wife.
-York was reclaimed by the Vikings under Olaf Guthfrithson (?-941) and it remained under Viking rule until 954 when it became part of the England ruled by Eadred, Weak in the Feet.
+York was reclaimed by the Vikings under Olaf Guthfrithson (?-941) and it remained under Viking rule until 954 when it became part of England ruled by Eadred, Weak in the Feet.
 (What an epithet!)

 - The Aethelstan Trust : A Brief History of Aethelstan